 During 2012, the Company was awarded a contract with a bonding requirement.
-The Company satisfied this requirement during the year ended December 31, 2013, with cash collateral supported by an irrevocable standby letter of credit in the amount of \$382,000 which expires September 30, 2014, however, the Company can be released prior to expiration if the Company has satisfied all obligations.
-The amount is presented as restricted cash on deposit on the consolidated balance sheets.
-During March 2014, the Company satisfied all obligations related to the bonding requirement and the cash was released.
+The Company satisfied this requirement during the year ended December 31, 2013 with cash collateral supported by an irrevocable standby letter of credit in the amount of \$382,000 which was to expire September 30, 2014, or sooner if the Company satisfied all obligations under the arrangement.
+The amount is presented as restricted cash on deposit on the consolidated balance sheet as of December 31, 2013.
+In March 2014, the Company satisfied all obligations related to the bonding requirement and the cash was released.